w6113/website_2022/papers.md

 * Main Topic: [User-Defined Operators](https://www.vldb.org/pvldb/vol15/p1119-sichert.pdf)

-For this week, you **do NOT** need to create slides.
-Instead, you will play around with Convex, relate it with concepts from the readings, and prepare questions and observations to share with Sujay before his presentation.
+For this week, you **do NOT** need to create slides for your team roles.
+Instead, your team will play around with Convex, relate it with concepts from the readings, and prepare questions and observations to share with Sujay before his presentation.
 Specifically

 * Install and use convex to build an application and deploy it (say, on vercel).
 The application should make use of the following convex's features
   * computation within the UDF (should not just be a get/set/update)
   * ability for multi-users to concurrently modify data in a way that shows consistency
   * (bonus) try out its schema evolution functionality.
-* You may do this in teams as defined by this week's roles
+* Your team will be based on this week's roles.
 * **By Wednesday Noon EST**, Add a slide to [this week's presentation file](https://docs.google.com/presentation/d/1Ra8EzOy3ifNpe4LflfyiZfkrX_GD9vcW5qti8djBoCI/edit?usp=drive_web&ouid=105915010117105077916) containing
   * your team members,
   * a link to you app,